hughes84/Emoji/README.md

 - Freepik for back of card image.
 - Wireframe Lucidchart for building wireframes.
 - Visual Studio Code for being my Integrated development environment.

+# Acknowledgments

+- This game was inspired by the classic and popular Memory Card Game.
+- Built as a fun project for learning HTML, CSS, and JavaScript.

 [Back to Table of Contents](#table-of-contents)